ryanchien1335/8bit-cpu/README.md

 ## Architectural Summary

-The CPU employs a multi-cycle execution model in which each instruction fully completes before the next begins.
+The CPU inherits a multi-cycle execution model in which each instruction fully completes before the next instruction begins.
 This avoids data and control hazards entirely and simplifies the control logic, at the cost of lower instruction throughput compared to pipelined designs.

 ---